mrisher/smtp-sts/reporting.md

 * Sending MTA: The MTA initiating the delivery of an email message.

 # Related Technologies

+  * This document is intended as a companion to the specification for SMTP MTA Strict Transport Security (MTA-STS, TODO: Add ref).

   * The Public Key Pinning Extension for HTTP [@!RFC7469] contains a JSON-based definition for reporting individual pin validation failures.